Stephen-Seo/EN605.607.81.SP22_ASDM_Project/README.md

 the server-side code for the project.
 It is mainly used to handle "Networked Multiplayer" mode for the game.

+The directory `specifications` holds defined specifications.
+It currently holds the back-end specifications (database and protocol).

 The directory `spreadsheets` hold LibreOffice Calc documents that are spreadsheets organizing the work.
 There is a document for User Stories, a document for the Product Backlogs, and there will be a document for each Sprint.

 The directory `retrospectives` holds the retrospectives of Sprints 3 and onward.

+The directory `plans` contains the release plans.

 The directory `pictures` holds pertinent images to the project.
 It includes the "Simple Model" of the project.